 LinkedIn for Your Business

-Founded in 2002, LinkedIn helps businesses and nonprofits connect with a growing audience of professionals.
-From a free company profile to targeted advertising, LinkedIn is a platform to consider for organizations of all types and sizes.
+Founded in 2002, LinkedIn helps businesses and nonprofits connect with an engaged audience of professionals.
+From a free company profile to targeted advertising, LinkedIn is a platform to consider for brands of all types and sizes.

 Creating a Company Page